 It has a very low minimum height at only 15″, making it perfect for those looking for low angle or just short-perspective shots.
 It’s maximum height is a little bit on the shorter end of the spectrum, topping out at about 52″, so if you absolutely need a tripod that’s going to be taller than that, you should consider one of our other options.
 It lacks a bubble level, but it does come with a high quality carrying bag.

 Wow.
 A fully functioning video tripod for less than $25.
-At 4 and a half stars with nearly 6000 reviews, this is one of the highest quality “budget” products we have seen in the history of this entire site.
+With overwhelmingly positive reviews, this is one of the highest quality “budget” products we have seen in the history of this entire site.
 Despite it’s very low asking price, the build quality and material is extremely sturdy, and it feels like a much more expensive product than it is.

 The maximum load is around 6.6 lbs, although it is noted you may exceed this maximum, although it will hinder performance.
 The tripod is incredibly lightweight at only 3 pounds, and can be extended from 2 to 5 feet tall.
 Its thread is compatible with all standard DSLRs, and it even comes with a quick mounting plate to transition quickly on and off of the tripods.
 I’ve seen other companies sell these quick-mount plates for more than the price of this tripod alone!